mysteriumnetwork/winter-is-coming/quests/Talk_to_Zombies.md

 Build a Server which hosts a [game](../README.md#game-rules) and game participant (Client) can play via bidirectional Communication Channel

 - Fulfill specification - implement game engine by [Communication Channel specification](#communication-channel-specification)
-- Concentration - only solve the requirements and don't spent more than 1 workday
+- Concentration - only solve the requirements and don't spend more than 1 workday
 - Language agnostic - choose a language for this problem solving (we love Golang or any readable code)
 - Clean code - demonstrate your most readable code
-- Design patterns - demonstrate your design skills (SOLID, KISS, DRY etc.)
+- Design patterns - demonstrate your design skills (SOLID, KISS, DRY, etc.)
 - Testing - demonstrate testing skills by writing automated tests for your solution (creepy love for tests is totally fine)
 - We can easily start your game Server and play
 - Share code on VCS and send a link to jobs@mysterium.network

 ### Communication Channel specification
 - As a Client I can join and interact with Server through Communication Channel
-- Dont create a Client yet.
+- Don't create a Client yet.
 Anyway your chosen protocol will be testable with *telnet*, *curl*, *Postman* etc. and start a game after joining
 - As a Client I can start a game
 - When game is started Server creates new board and spawns new Zombie